 Good Hotel Guide Review

-You may find it hard to leave this large stone villa with sweeping views south over Swaledale, spacious rooms, home-made cake, triumphant breakfasts and walks from the doorstep.
-Sheila and Robert Mitchell give a ‘fantastic welcome’ with tea and cake, and offer ‘excellent knowledge of the local area’.
-The large, light-filled rooms are ‘beautifully furnished’ with Arts and Crafts touches; there are sofas, books and a wood-burning stove in the lounge, and views over the pretty cottage garden and beyond from the conservatory.
+You may find it hard to leave this large stone villa with spacious rooms, home-made cake, triumphant breakfasts, walks from the doorstep and sweeping views south over Swaledale.
+Sheila and Robert Mitchell are 'as friendly and welcoming as ever', said guests on a return visit.
+The large, light-filled rooms are ‘beautifully furnished and presented’ with Arts and Crafts touches; there are sofas, books and a wood-burning stove in the lounge, and views over the pretty cottage garden and beyond from the conservatory.
 ‘Extremely comfortable bedrooms’, with exposed-stone walls, pine or brass bedsteads, pretty fabrics and plaid throws, share those ‘superb, far-reaching’ views.
 All have bathrobes, and baths as well as showers; edible treats, too.
-Delicious breakfasts are highly praised for their extensive choice, including pancakes, smoked haddock, local eggs, croissants from the village bakery, and Sheila’s award-winning marmalade.
-The Mitchells advise on dining options (some walkable), can provide picnics and packed lunches, and suggest walks.
-‘They were truly a fount of information.’
-(Caroline Kaye, Stella Mannion)
+'A highlight is always the award-winning breakfast' which is 'varied and delicious', including pancakes, smoked haddock, local eggs, croissants from the village bakery, and Sheila’s award-winning marmalade.
+The Mitchells, who have 'excellent knowledge of the local area', advise on dining options (some walkable), can provide picnics and packed lunches, and suggest walks.
+(Victor Williams, Ann Southworth, CK, SM)

 lounge, dining room, conservatory, in-room TV (Freeview), small garden, terrace, bicycle storage.